umfhero/PurpleTeamAI/README.md

 - [ ] **Phase 4: Defense Module** - Implementing threat monitoring and remediation.
 - [ ] **Phase 5: Integration & Polish** - Tying it all together with the AI engine.

-## Contributing

-If you want to help out, feel free to submit a Pull Request.
-I'm open to contributions!

-1. Fork the Project
-2. Create your Feature Branch
-3. Commit your Changes
-4. Push to the Branch
-5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.